pingcap/ossinsight/blog/try-it-yourself.md

 ![](/img/try-it-yourself/dev-tier.png)

 2. On the **Create a Cluster** page, set up your cluster name and root password.
-3. Note that the cloud provider is AWS by default, and then select the `US-West-2 (Oregon)` region to create the cluster.
+3. Note that the cloud provider is AWS by default, and then **MUST** select the `US-West-2 (Oregon)` region to create the cluster.
 4. The cluster tier is S1.dev by default.
 5. Click **Submit**.
-Your TiDB Cloud cluster will be created in approximately 5 to 10 minutes.
+Your TiDB Cloud cluster will be created in approximately 1 to 3 minutes.

 :::note
 The Developer Tier is **free** for 1 year.